Definition: the term dysarthria indicates language (speech) disorders.

 – Strengthen the muscles that intervene in the joint;

-– Transmit strategies to family members to better communicate with the disables person;
+– Transmit strategies to family members to better communicate with the disabled person;

-– In very serious cases, use alternative means of communication (gestures, alphabet communication cards, computers)
+– In severe cases, use alternative means of communication (gestures, alphabet communication cards, computers)

-– Always check if it is understood by the listener,
+– Always check if the listener understands it,

 – Speak loudly and slowly, pronouncing the words and making frequent breaks,